Document Information

 II.
 IFR Arrivals

-Currently, the only published IFR instrument approach to Pearson Field is the LDA-A. LDA approaches are relatively uncommon—they are a type of localizer-based instrument approach where the offset angle for the localizer from the runway is greater than thirty degrees.
-It is considered a non-precision instrument approach.
-All LDA approaches are circle-to-land for all runways, and the LDA approach should be cleared to circle north of the airport to avoid interfering with KPDX arrivals to runway 10L or departures from runway 28R.
+Currently, the only published IFR instrument approach to Pearson Field is the RNAV (GPS) B. It is considered a non-precision instrument approach.
+The approach is circle-to-land for all runways, and should be cleared to circle north of the airport to avoid interfering with KPDX arrivals to runway 10L or departures from runway 28R.

 IFR arrivals into Pearson Field may also request the VOR-A approach into KPDX and switch to a visual approach into Pearson Field once the airport or the Columbia River is in sight.